core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ### Derivation of Pairwise Keys ### {#key-derivation-pairwise}

 Using the Group OSCORE Security Context (see {{sec-context}}), a group member can derive AEAD keys, to protect point-to-point communication between itself and any other endpoint X in the group by means of the AEAD Algorithm from the Common Context (see {{ssec-common-context-aead-alg}}).

-The key derivation of these so-called pairwise keys follows the same construction as in {{Section 3.2.1 of RFC8613}}:
+Analogous to the construction used by OSCORE in {{Section 3.2.1 of RFC8613}}, the key derivation of these so-called pairwise keys relies on an HKDF algorithm and is as defined below:

 ~~~~~~~~~~~
 Pairwise Sender Key    = HKDF(Sender Key, IKM-Sender, info, L)